WebComponentsGuide/webcomponents.guide/learn/components/index.md

 ## Customized Built-in Elements

 _Customized Built-in_ elements are extensions to the browsers existing _built-in_ elements.
-For example if you wanted to make a button extends the normal behaviors, you can customize it with a _Customized Built-in_.
+For example if you wanted to make a button that extends the normal behaviors, you can customize it with a _Customized Built-in_.
 Instead of making up your own tag name, you'll use the same tag as the _built-in_ you're targeting.
 Your class will also have to extend from the existing _built-in's_ class.
 For example extending the `<button>` element means your class will need to `extends HTMLButtonElement`.
 When you call `customElements.define` you will need to tell it that you're extending a _built-in_ tag: